PFTL/website/content/blog/04_how_to_use_decorators_2.rst

     def average(x, y):
         return (x + y)/2

 We expect the function ``average`` to work only if both ``x`` and ``y`` are larger than 2.
 This is very useful when you are communicating with a device, for example, and you want to be sure that you are passing values which are allowed.
 However, the decorator that we defined earlier takes as an argument only the function to be decorated and it will fail if we add anything else.
-Solving this is a bit more involved, because it requires a function that returns a decorator.
+Solving this is a bit more involved because it requires a function that returns a decorator.
 We can do the following:

 .. code-block:: python